Attorney Calls for T.I. and Tiny to Be Investigated Over Abuse Allegations - E! Online

 It later notes "these women are unaware of each other and, without any leading on my part, they recount eerily similar events of sexual abuse, forced ingestion of illegal narcotics, kidnapping, terroristic threats and false imprisonment."

-T.I. and Tiny's attorney, Steve Sadow, denied the accusations in a statement to Deadline.
+T.I. and Tiny's attorney, Steve Sadow, denied the accusations in a statement to E!
+News.

 "Clifford (T.I.) and Tameka Harris deny in the strongest possible terms these unsubstantiated and baseless allegations," the statement read.
 "We are confident that if these claims are thoroughly and fairly investigated, no charges will be forthcoming.
 These allegations are nothing more than the continuation of a sordid shakedown campaign that began on social media.
 The Harrises implore everyone not to be taken in by these obvious attempts to manipulate the press and misuse the justice system."